patch-wat/cairn-eclat/cairn-srd.md

 **HEALING**
 A moment's rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.

-**SPELLBOOKS**
+**GRIMJELLIES**
-Spellbooks contain a single spell and take up one item slot.
-Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
+Grimjellies contain a single spell and take up one item slot.
+Anyone can cast a spell by holding a Grimjelly in both hands and reading its contents aloud.
 Casting a spell adds **Fatigue** to the PC's inventory.

 Given time and safety, PCs can enhance a spell without any additional cost.
 If they are deprived or in danger, a WIL save may be required to avoid terrible consequences.